adafruit/LPD8806/README.md

 * Uncompress the Downloaded Library
 * Rename the uncompressed folder to LPD8806
 * Check that the LPD8806 folder contains LPD8806.cpp and LPD8806.h
-* Place the LPD8806 library folder your <arduinosketchfolder>/libraries/ folder,
-  if the libraries folder does not exist - create it first!
+* Place the LPD8806 library folder in your `<arduinosketchfolder>/libraries/` folder, if the libraries folder does not exist - create it first!
 * Restart the IDE